wptrainingteam/content-editor-overview/README.md

 After completing this lesson, participants will be able to:

-*   Recognize the need to structure and format content for the web.
+*   Recognize the need to structure and format content for the web
-*   Choose toolbar and screen modes.
+*   Choose toolbar and screen modes
-*   Identify toolbar features for formatting content.
+*   Identify toolbar features for formatting content
-*   Apply WYSIWYG formatting to content.
+*   Apply WYSIWYG formatting to content
-*   Add links to content. ??
+*   Add links to content
-*   Add content from other sources. ??
+*   Add content from other sources
-*   Insert symbols and special characters. ??
+*   Insert symbols and special characters

 ## Target Audience